Asparagine–tRNA ligase

-The 3 substrates of this enzyme are ATP, L-asparagine, and tRNA(Asn), whereas its 3 products are AMP, diphosphate, and L-asparaginyl-tRNA(Asn).
+The 3 substrates of this enzyme are ATP, L-asparagine, and tRNA^{Asn}, whereas its 3 products are AMP, diphosphate, and L-asparaginyl-tRNA^{Asn}.

-This enzyme belongs to the family of ligases, to be specific those forming carbon-oxygen bonds in aminoacyl-tRNA and related compounds.
-The systematic name of this enzyme class is L-asparagine:tRNAAsn ligase (AMP-forming).
+This enzyme belongs to the family of ligases, to be specific those forming carbon–oxygen bonds in aminoacyl-tRNA and related compounds.
+The systematic name of this enzyme class is L-asparagine:tRNA^{Asn} ligase (AMP-forming).
 Other names in common use include asparaginyl-tRNA synthetase, asparaginyl-transfer ribonucleate synthetase, asparaginyl transfer RNA synthetase, asparaginyl transfer ribonucleic acid synthetase, asparagyl-transfer RNA synthetase, and asparagine translase.
-This enzyme participates in alanine and aspartate metabolism and aminoacyl-trna biosynthesis.
+This enzyme participates in alanine and aspartate metabolism and aminoacyl-tRNA biosynthesis.